JoeTwizzle/ImGui.NET/README.md

 # ImGui-Bundle.NET

-This is a .NET wrapper for the immediate mode GUI library, Dear ImGui (https://github.com/ocornut/imgui) and Extensions.
+This is a .NET wrapper for the immediate mode GUI library, Dear ImGui (https://github.com/ocornut/imgui) and its Extensions.
 ImGui.NET lets you build graphical interfaces using a simple immediate-mode style.
 ImGui.NET is a .NET Standard library, and can be used on all major .NET runtimes and operating systems.

 Included is a basic sample program that shows how to use the library, and renders the UI using [Veldrid](https://github.com/mellinoe/veldrid), a portable graphics library for .NET.
 By itself, Dear ImGui does not care what technology you use for rendering; it simply outputs textured triangles.
 Example renderers also exist for MonoGame and OpenTK (OpenGL).